What is a child protection enquiry?

-If you believe that urgent action is required, in relation to a child protection matter, phone the MASH on 0208 239 4307.
+If you believe that urgent action is required, in relation to a child protection matter, phone the Urgent Child Protection Line on 0208 255 2888.
 This line is for urgent child protection matters only that require a same day intervention from a social worker and you will need to follow this up by sending an electronic referral within three hours after the call.

 For urgent calls out of hours (17:00 – 09.00) please contact 0208 726 6400 and ask to speak to the out of hours team.
 You will be put through to an operator who will take basic information and then pass this on to MASH or our Out of Hours team.

 Professionals can contact the MASH consultation line (0208 726 6464) for advice, provided that the case is not allocated to another social worker and the child lives in the Croydon area.